 A leaky garbage disposal can be fixed if you can identify the part that's causing the problem.

-If you find a beat up or leaky part, get a new one.
-Don’t use plumber’s putty to stop cracks.
+If you find a beat up or leaky part, replace it.
+Don’t use plumber’s putty to fill cracks.

 Disposals may leak over time due to:

 - Unsecured pipes

 - Flanges or gaskets that have dried out and broken

 Some disposals are connected to the dishwasher, which allows for self-cleaning.
 This spot often suffers from leaks as well.